Aulus Marius Celsus: Life

 Despite the Othonian victory at Locus Castorum, the decisive battle was still to come: Bedriacum.
 Celsus' military knowledge was esteemed enough that he was included in Otho's council prior to the battle; there he supported Suetonius' advice that the Othonian forces play for time so they could be joined by other units expected from the Illyrian provinces and the Danubean legions.
 However, Otho decided on engaging the opposing forces immediately.
 The two generals were reduced to members of Licinius Proculus's staff, "advisers in name, in fact as scapegoats for any mishaps that occurred," as Gwyn Morgan pointedly notes.
 This battle went against Otho.
-During the fighting Celsus had joined Titianus, and was with him when Titianus returned to their camp; Celsus called a meeting of the officers where he recommended surrender, and, the following morning, accompanied Annius Gallus to the Vitellian camp to negotiate that surrender.
+During the fighting Celsus had joined Lucius Salvius Otho Titianus, and was with him when Titianus returned to their camp; Celsus called a meeting of the officers where he recommended surrender, and, the following morning, accompanied Annius Gallus to the Vitellian camp to negotiate that surrender.

 Some days later, Vitellius had caught up with his soldiers and considered what to do with the surviving generals who had sided with Otho.
 Suetonius and Proculus claimed they had actually supported Vitellius, and had done everything they could to sabotage Otho's military effectiveness, but received only his contempt in exchange.
-Otho's brother Titianus Vitellius was pardoned because of his loyalty and incompetence.
+Otho's brother Titianus was pardoned because of his loyalty and incompetence.
 Only Marius came out of this well; Vitellius seems to have thought of him as an honorable man.
 The new emperor overlooked his earlier loyalties, and immediately took Celsus among his confidants.
 Celsus was allowed to keep the consulship that Otho had assigned him, although he lost one month from the promised nundinium so Vitellius could reward his supporters with suffect consulships.